googleapis/ruby-spanner-activerecord/examples/snippets/interleaved-tables/README.md

   deletes of a parent record should automatically cascade delete all child records.
 * `parent_key`: Creates a column that is a reference to (a part of) the primary key of the parent table.
 Each child table must include all the primary key columns of the parent table as a `parent_key`.

 Cloud Spanner requires a child table to include the exact same primary key columns as the parent table in addition to the primary key column(s) of the child table.
 This means that the default `id` primary key column of ActiveRecord is not usable in combination with interleaved tables.
 Instead each primary key column should be prefixed with the table name of the table that it references, or use some other unique name.

+## Performance Recommendations
+ActiveRecord will only use the child id when it access a record in a child table.
+The primary key of the child table is however the combination of both the parent and the child id, and selecting a child record using only the child id can cause a full table scan of the child table, as the primary key is not usable for the query.
+It is therefore __strongly recommended__ that you also create a unique index on the child id column.
+See also the example data model below.

+## Example Data Model
 This example uses the following table schema:

 ```sql